Regulations for Harvested Fish

 - Where incidental cleaning of ﬁsh for consumption is permitted.
 However, resulting waste may not be disposed of within 100 feet of any public launching or docking site unless into a suitable refuse collection system; and

 - Fish required to be returned to the water by regulation or law.

 Transportation of ﬁsh is permitted as follows:

 Fish caught in New York State

-Salable fish (page 77) may be transported in any number.
+- Salable ﬁsh may be transported in any number.

 Fish caught outside of New York State

-Fish caught outside of NY may be transported into New York in any mail except parcel post, in the number that may be legally exported from the place of taking from a DEC Regional Office, or the fish
+Fish caught outside of New York may be transported into New York in any manner, except parcel post, in the number that may be legally exported from the place of taking.

 Non-salable ﬁsh transported by carrier

-A tag must be attached showing name and address of both taker and consignee, and contents of the package.
+A tag must be attached showing the name and address of both the taker and consignee, and the contents of the package.